mark-watson/Clojure-AI-Book-Code/openai_api/README.md

 # openai_api

-A Clojure library for using the OpenAI APIs (GPT-3 based)
+A Clojure library for using the OpenAI APIs (GPT-4 based)

+Note: September 7, 2024: I just modified the OpenAI client code - updating the book is TBD.

 ## Usage